 Either way, you’ve got a more efficient engine.

 Before you can increase your store's repeat purchase rate, you must first track your current rate.
 While we recognize the desire to benchmark against others in your category, we’ll borrow a line from Jon MacDonald at The Good and tell you that a good repeat purchase rate is one that’s “always improving.”

-That said, below are a few methods of improving your brand’s repeat purchase rate.
+That said, below are a few methods of expanding customer lifetime and improving your brand’s repeat purchase rate.

 Create products worth repurchasing

 There is, of course, a reason the 4Ps of Marketing are listed in the following order: Product, Price, Place, Promotion.
 Without a product, you have nothing—especially as it comes to repeat purchases.
 Yet the item listed last gets most of the attention today.

 And that means the middle is often overlooked (at least when it comes to public discourse).
 That seems wrong.
 For CPG brands, making it easy to get a good product, at a fair value, is core to repeat customer growth.

 High-quality products with high-quality descriptions

 There are many reasons outside a brand’s control related to why a customer may not make a repeat purchase.
 What is in the brand’s control, though, is a good quality product.
 When customers are not satisfied with whatever they buy, they'll not only refuse to make another purchase, but they can give bad reviews that could even chase potential customers.
 So, whatever you do, ensure the quality of your products remains top-notch.